Mejituu/spotmicroai-raspberrypi/3. How to update the files of your SpotMicro/README.md

 Hello, I'm Fran and i'm going to guide you in the steps needed for preparing your RaspberryPi to move your SpotMicro.

-This part of the tutorial assume you already have the RaspberryPi with a running linux service created in python that starts when the SpotMicro starts
+This part of the tutorial assume you already have the RaspberryPi with a linux service, a simple python that starts when the SpotMicro starts

 # Transfering files in and out